chimericdream/worldofpannotia.com/src/_specific_magic_armor/adamantine-breastplate.md

   weight: ""
   description: ""
 ---
-<p id="adamantine-breastplate">**Adamantine Breastplate:** This nonmagical breastplate is made of adamantine, giving its wearer damage reduction of 2/&ndash;.
+This nonmagical breastplate is made of adamantine, giving its wearer damage reduction of 2/&ndash;.
-No aura (nonmagical); Price 10,200 gp.
+; Price 10,200 gp.